potaito/potaito.github.io/_posts/2019-04-22-pfsense-pfblockerng-fails-because-of-unbound.md

 ---
 layout: post
-title:  "pfblockerNG DNSBL failing"
+title:  "pfBlockerNG DNSBL failing to load"
 date:   2019-04-22 17:00:00 +0100
 categories: pfsense pfblockerng
 ---

 *Running pfSense version 2.4.4 and pfBlockerNG v2.2.5_22.*

-I tried setting up pfBlockerNG on my pfSense router.
-The IP-based blocking worked fine.
-It is fairly straight forward as it adds a firewall rule that drops packets to and from "bad" IP addresses.
-What I had trouble with though was the DNS Blocker `DNSBL` which is part of pfBlockerNG.
-In particular when I forced a reload of pfBlockerNG, it would fail to reload `unbound`, which is the DNS Resolver service on pfSense.
+I wanted to setup pfBlockerNG on my pfSense router, which consists of two parts: IP blocking and DNS "black-holing".
+The IP-based blocking worked fine out of the box.
+Its concept is fairly straight forward as it adds a firewall rule that drops packets to and from "bad" IP addresses.
+These addresses are found online in curated lists.
+What I had trouble with though was the DNS Blocker `DNSBL`, the other half of pfBlockerNG.
+In particular when I forced a reload of pfBlockerNG, it would fail to reload `unbound`, which is the DNS Resolver service on pfSense. `DNSBL` relies on `unbound` in the sense that it adds itself to `unbound` and then handles specific DNS request that are black-listed.
+The following is an excerpt of the pfBlockerNG log during the reload process:

 ```
-Saving DNSBL database... completed

 ------------------------------------------------------------------------
 Assembling DNSBL database... completed [ 04/22/19 17:35:28 ]
 Reloading Unbound Resolver..